 Another tour from Get Your Guide, this Florence food and wine tour includes exploring some of the most iconic parts of the city along with the local delicacies you’ll experience.
 You’ll taste street foods like panini and more sophisticated foods like truffles.
 Then there will be everything from salty hams, to sweet fried breads, from fresh made raviolis to the traditional peasant soups ribollita and pappa al pomodoro.

 All of these will be paired with the appropriate wines in order to get the full experience of Florence in all its glory.
-Once the eating is done, your tour guide shall take you to the magnificent Santa Croce Square, resting place of Michelangelo, Galileo, Machiavelli, the poet Foscolo, the philosopher Gentile and the composer Rossini.
+Once the eating is done, your tour guide shall take you to the magnificent Santa Croce Square, the resting place of Michelangelo, Galileo, Machiavelli, the poet Foscolo, the philosopher Gentile, and the composer Rossini.

 It is a longer tour, lasting 4 hours.
 Your English-speaking tour guide will explain the foods that you’ll be consuming, as well as some facts about the famous Medici family who controlled Florence for so long.
 Experience both the sights and tastes of Florence with one of the best food tours in Florence.